customerio/customerio-ios/README.md

 let repository = ProfileRepository(cioTracking: cioTracking)
 ```

-### Mocking
+## Mocking

-Every class of the SDK has a mock class ready for you to use.
-That's right, we have generated a collection of mocks for you!
+Every SDK class has a mock class ready for you to use.
+That's right, we generated a collection of mocks for you!

-All mock classes are consistently named: `NameOfClassMock`.
-Example: The tracking class's mock class is `TrackingMock`.
+Mock classes follow the naming convention: `NameOfClassMock`.
+For example, the tracking class's mock class is `TrackingMock`.

-Let's see an example test class to see how you would test your `ProfileRepository` class.
+Here's an example test class showing how you would test your `ProfileRepository` class.

 ```swift
 import Foundation